TeleClinic/ngx-auth-img/README.md

 <img ngxAuthImg [src]="https://example.com/asset.png">
 ```

-5. You can override e.g. a fallback source as attribute `fallbackSrc` for each usage
+5. You can override a fallback source as attribute `fallbackSrc` or `thumbnailOnly` for each usage

 ## Configure